 Other solutions either use thicker materials, which significantly increases the weight of the wheel, or weld a reinforced ring to the flange, which results in uncontrollable shrinkage of the rim in this critical area of the wheel.
 Extended knurling is also used to offset this problem but, in case of tyre slippage due for any reason (e.g. too low pressure), extended knurling could create serious damage to the tire beads.

-Extensive track and field tests were conducted by our development team, which confirmed that the Profi-Grip rim design completely eliminates tire slippage and we are therefore confident that we have the experience, expertise and necessary tools to respond both to tire slippage, and to completely new challenges that the use of EVs may present.
+Extensive track and field tests were conducted by our R&D team, which confirmed that the Profi-Grip rim design completely eliminates tire slippage and we are therefore confident that we have the experience, expertise and necessary tools to respond both to tire slippage, and to completely new challenges that the use of EVs may present.

 Some of these challenges can be addressed through tire development, with potentially wider tire bead designs, but in turn this impacts the rim design.
-This is an evolving process, but at GKN Wheels, we have the tools to address the challenges and solve problems, readily working with equipment tire OEs to address these problems, develop solutions and operate in active field tests to ensure peace of mind for all involved.
+This is an evolving process, but moveero, we have the tools to address the challenges and solve problems, readily working with equipment tire OEs to address these problems, develop solutions and operate in active field tests to ensure peace of mind for all involved.

 In the construction sector, the issue is also likely to be one of tire slippage, which may in time lead to a demand for wider tire beads, as well perhaps as wider tires and larger diameter wheels to help spread the torque.